Cymbalta

 • Life skills development

-Inpatient Drug Rehab vs. Outpatient Drug Rehab for Cymbalta Treatment
+Inpatient Drug Rehab vs. Outpatient Drug Rehab for Cymbalta Addiction

 A person recovering from Cymbalta abuse or polysubstance abuse may choose to enroll in a residential rehab program or an outpatient rehab program.
 Most people who need medical treatment for Cymbalta withdrawal will not need the intensive treatment a residential rehab program provides.
 However, an outpatient rehab program can be extremely helpful, especially for someone who abuses multiple drugs including Cymbalta or who has a history of substance abuse problems.